carlerik-gauthier/testing_playgroung/README.md

 For this project, the Titanic dataset is used.

 The model is going to be a random forest.
-Note that no optimization is perform, nor advanced feature engineering.
+Note that neither optimization nor advanced feature engineering is performed.

-# Reference
+# Some Reference

 unittest + nose2
 Unit Testing for Data Science with Python